Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 This upgrade does not contain any data migrations, the size of the database does not have any impact on the time to perform the upgrade.

-### Required minimum version

-Before upgrading to ServiceControl version 4 the instance being upgraded must be upgraded to at least [version 3.8.3](https://github.com/Particular/ServiceControl/releases/tag/3.8.3).

-For more information how to upgrade from Version 1.x to 3.8.3 consult the [upgrade documentation](/servicecontrol/upgrades/).

 ### Editing older instances

-ServiceControl Management Utility version 4 cannot be used to edit ServiceControl instances until they have been upgraded to version 4.
+ServiceControl Management Utility version 5 cannot be used to edit ServiceControl instances until they have been upgraded to version 4.
 These instances can still be started, stopped, put into maintenance mode, and removed using ServiceControl Managament.
-Ensure any planned changes have been made to existing ServiceControl instances before installing ServiceControl version 4.
+Ensure any planned changes have been made to existing ServiceControl instances before installing ServiceControl version 5.

 ### Disk space requirements

+// Still original 3to4 text below here

 Upgrades that include the separate Audit embedded database will increase disk usage since databases are not automatically compacted.
 The new Audit embedded database will grow to the same peak storage usage as the original ServiceControl instance embedded audit message storage usage unless the original instance database is compacted after the data is removed via the audit retention process.
 This could result in as much as double the data usage.